BogiTrick/growth_scaling_envelope/README.md

 #    Bug -- Eq S.17 was erroneously transcribed from authors notes, causing misestimation of \kappa_l.
 This is now fixed, with the improvement of the
 #           actual fit.
 The whole section on accounting for variation in S/V across growth conditions is elaborated on in the manuscript.
 # ************************************************
+#
+# UPDATE (January 3, 2025):
+# 1) Various minor data processing errors are corrected.
+The affected scripts "master.R", "cellular_traits_processing.csv", and "cellular_traits_processing_envelope_thickness.csv".
+Output files of these scripts are updated as well.
+# 2) Added data on metabolic rate across bacterial species (see "metabolic_rate" subdirectory and updated "bacterial_envelopes_Sep232021.xlsx" for the updated source file).

 # ********** Directory descriptions **********